olinml2024/olinml2024.github.io/assignments/assignment16/ImagesQAD.markdown

 Will be a Canvas quiz.

 1. a.
-Manually calculate the output matrix resulting from applying the following filter:
+Manually calculate the output matrix resulting from applying the following filter.
+Do not add padding.
 $$
 \begin{bmatrix}
 0 & ~~~1 & ~~~0 \\